Swapnil5101/iop/README.md

-# Load Forecasting Using Recurrent Neural Networks (RNNs)
+# Electric Load Forecasting Using Recurrent Neural Networks (RNNs)
-Given data of electric load of 4 years, predict load demand of one week in future.
+Given a time series electric load data of 4 years, predict load demand of one week in the future.